micromark/micromark-extension-mdx-expression/packages/micromark-extension-mdx-expression/readme.md

 sensitive and line-based language, while JavaScript is insensitive to whitespace.
 This affects how markdown and JavaScript interleave with eachother in MDX.
-For more info on how it works, see [§ Interleaving][interleaving] on the MDX site.
+For more info on how it works, see [§ Interleaving][mdxjs-interleaving] on the MDX site.

 ## Syntax

-This extension supports MDX both agnostic and gnostic to JavaScript.
+This extension supports MDX both aware and unaware to JavaScript (respectively gnostic and agnostic).
-Depending on whether acorn is passed, either valid JavaScript must be used in expressions, or arbitrary text could (such as Rust or so) can be used.
+Depending on whether acorn is passed, either valid JavaScript must be used in expressions, or arbitrary text (such as Rust code or so) can be used.

 There are two types of expressions: in text (inline, span) or in flow (block).
 They start with `{`.